 Critical thinking is not a subject that is taught in educational systems and is the most important tool we can learn to protect our freedom and rights.
-Propaganda and indoctrination has been used for thousands years to control us.
+Propaganda and indoctrination have been used for thousands of years to control us.
 It’s time to do something about it.
 You do not need to donate money to charity, or join any groups and go to meetings.
 You don’t need to write your politicians or go to rallies.
 What you need to do is to become an informed citizen, learn to think critically and teach your children the same.
-Your power to change the world is not trying to change somebody else, but to simply change yourself.
+Your power to change the world is not trying to change somebody else but to simply change yourself.
 When you can nullify the power of propaganda and indoctrination you will be taking the power away from those who want to control us for their own personal gain.
-Wide spread political corruption and terrible leadership is a world wide problem.
+Widespread political corruption and terrible leadership is a worldwide problem.
 Their tools are indoctrination, propaganda and just outright lying and misinformation.

 “The question: “What would you do differently?”

 is not only a foolish but a costly indulgence.

 The useful question is… “What will you do now?”